 Age assessment of unaccompanied children

-The caseworker is not obligated to request an age assessment unless there are doubts as to whether the person is a child.[16]
+The caseworker is not obliged to request an age assessment unless there are doubts as to whether the person is a child.[19]
 In practice, age assessment is used only to disprove asylum seekers declaring being underage.

 The law does not state the method of the age assessment which should be applied.
 As a rule, the wrist X-rays method is applied systematically in all cases, based on the assumption that this method is more accurate than a psycho-social inquiry.
 The Supreme Administrative Court, however, considers this test as non-binding and applies the benefit of the doubt principle,[20] which is also explicitly laid down in the LAR.[21]

 The age assessment cannot be contested by means of a separate appeal to the one lodged against a potential negative decision.
-Therefore, if a positive decision is issued, but the age is wrongly indicated to be 18 years or above, it cannot be appealed on that account as a part of the status determination process and the child granted the protection will be treated as an adult.
+Therefore, if a positive decision is issued, but the age is wrongly indicated to be 18 years or above, the decision cannot be appealed on that account as a part of the status determination process and the child granted the protection will be treated as an adult.
 The sole legally available option in such case is to initiate lengthy and usually costly civil proceedings to establish the actual age, but unless documentary or other irrefutable evidence is provided these proceedings generally have negative results.

 [1] §1(17) Additional Provisions, LAR.